Adolfo Cambiaso: 1990 to 1994

 Cambiaso traveled abroad regularly, winning 24 tournaments in Argentina, England and the US, while playing for teams like La Martina, Ellerstina/Ellerston White and others.
 In 1994 he won the "Triple Corona" (Argentine Open, Hurlingham Open, Tortugas Open) with Ellerstina, and his handicap rating was raised to 10-goals, the youngest player to attain this.

 1995 to 1999

 He won 31 tournaments with teams like La Martina, Ellerstina/Ellerston White, White Birch and Outback.

 His awards included the Olimpia de Plata award as the most important Argentine polo player of 1997, and the best player at the final of the Abierto Argentino 1997, with a record 67 goals in the 1998 Abierto Argentino.

-2000 to 2004
+2000

 In this period Cambiaso took home 33 trophies.
 He left Ellerstina, and became successful with his own team, La Dolfina, which he co-founded with Bartolomé Castagnola, and won the Campeonato Argentino Abierto de Polo (Argentine Open) in 2002.
 In England he started playing for the Dubai team, and won the Cartier Queen's Cup three times and the Gold Cup seven (including for other teams), among other tournaments.